 Restricted Stock Awards.
 The grant of restricted stock awards will not result in taxable income to the participant or a tax deduction to our company, unless the restrictions on the stock do not present a substantial risk of forfeiture or the award is transferable.
+In the year that the restricted stock is no longer subject to a substantial risk of forfeiture or the award is transferable.
 In the year that the restricted stock is no longer subject to a substantial risk of forfeiture or the award is transferable, the fair market value of such shares at such date and any cash amount awarded, less cash or other consideration paid (if any), will be taxed to the participant as ordinary income.
 Alternatively, a participant may elect, pursuant to Code Section 83(b), immediate recognition of income at the time of receipt of restricted stock.
 If the Code Section 83(b) election is made within 30 days of the date of grant, the participant will generally recognize the difference between the fair market value of the restricted stock at the time of grant and the purchase price paid for the restricted stock (if any) as income and we will be entitled to a corresponding tax deduction.
 Assuming a valid Code Section 83(b) election, any change in the value of the shares after the date of grant will be taxed as a capital gain (or capital loss) when the participant disposes of the shares.
 Dividends paid with respect to these shares will not be deductible by us.
 A Code Section 83(b) election is irrevocable.
 If such tax treatment is elected, and the restricted stock is subsequently forfeited, the participant will not be entitled to any offsetting tax deduction.
-In the case of restricted stock awards, we generally will be entitled to a corresponding tax deduction.
-In the case of restricted stock awards, we generally will be entitled to a corresponding tax deduction.
-In the case of restricted stock awards, we generally will be entitled to a corresponding tax deduction.
+In the case of restricted stock awards, we generally will be entitled to a corresponding tax deduction in an amount equal to the income taxable to the participant.